bmteclabscom/Project_ThinkPad_Frontend/README.md

 ## Overview

-<h3>Project: Thinkspace is a virtual environment allowing users to share and view ideas, annonymously.</h3>
+<h3>Project: Thinkspace is a virtual reality environment allowing users to share and view ideas, annonymously.</h3>

 I've been inspired to create a 3D virtual space where an individual can add an idea reflecting on any topic or question without having to consider who will see it and how they may be judged.
 I see this being useful anywhere from an office which wants to promote employees to share opinions, to being used as a social network for individuals to see opinions from around people they may not typically interact with.